-Prerequisite: ART206 or consent of instructor.
+Prerequisite: ART206 or consent of instructor; recommended prerequisite: ART250.
 Advanced exploration of the theories, materials and techniques of graphic design for contemporary visual communications, including established and emerging media.
 Development of a professional portfolio is emphasized.
 Students will also explore internship opportunities.